nobodyscripts/LeafBlowerScript/Readme.md

 Cleanup card purchase orders into a more generic func.
 Check for alb.
 Investigate fullscreen (it breaks fullscreen).
-Move keybinds to UserSettings.ini.

 Trade farming for non gems/non suitcase version.
 Brew + cards rotation mode.
 Halloween + Nature artifact secondary which pauses main functions.
 Adjust window resize based on delta from intended size, for non matching window dressing.

+F6: Load dlc purchase state from save file and remove setting.
 F7: Needs to use artifact if need be / get replacement
+F8: Alignment is off, refresh entire function.
-F8: Review ending of gfssnoreset mode
+F8: Review ending of gfssnoreset mode.
 F10: Needs to use artifact if need be / get replacement
 PageDown: Leafton needs better setup routine.
 Travel to zone.

+Move keybinds to UserSettings.ini.
 Hotkeys international support
 Script Hotkeys
 Mines stuck on wrong page